<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 Know when to perform an FAI.

-When you’re working on a new product, a FAI is typically required.
+An FAI is typically required when you’re working on a new product.
 However, even slight changes to already existing designs are usually subject to FAIs.
 Create a document you can reference when determining whether your product should undergo a FAI according to your company’s policies.

 STEP 2